CapPow/bcAudit/README.md

 -Using a Cannon EOS utility's linked software option link .jpg outputs to this program.

--This program loads the jpg, seeks a barcode and if it matches the collection regex and the file name is mismatched it renames it
+-This program loads the jpg, seeks a barcode and matching a collection regex and ensures the matching .CR2 file is appropriately named.

 -Then the program removes the jpg (always).